-Tonight, we will be focusing on vintage Champagne from some of the best vintages from the 1990, 1995 and 1996 vintages.
-This tasting and is limited to 14 tasters and the fee for this event is $595 + tax and this includes dinner!
+Tonight, we will be focusing on vintage Champagne from some of the best vintages from the first decade of the new millennium.
+This tasting and is limited to 14 tasters and the fee for this event is $295 + tax and this includes dinner!
 For reservations call 954-523-9463 or e-mail email@example.com.

 Vintage Champagne Tasting at Wine Watch

 1992 Nicolas Feuillatte Palmes D'Or Brut Champagne

 2002 Billecart Salmon Cuvee Nicolas Francois Vintage Brut Champagne

 2005 Jeeper Brut Millesime La Grande Cuvee Champagne

 2005 Lanson Gold Label Vintage Brut Champagne

 2006 Pierre Moncuit Cuvee Nicole Moncuit Vieilles Vignes Extra Brut Champagne:

 2008 Philippe Gonet Belemnita Blanc De Blancs Champagne